fastify/merge-json-schemas/README.md

 #### resolvers

 A list of default resolvers that __merge-json-schema__ uses to merge JSON schemas.
-You can override the default resolvers by passing a list of custom resolvers in the `options` argument of `mergeSchemas`.
+You can override the default resolvers by passing resolver functions against the keywords in the `options` argument of `mergeSchemas`.
+You may either use your own custom resolver functions or utilise the ones exposed as `resolvers` from the library.
 See [keywordResolver](#keywordresolver-keyword-values-mergedschema-parentschemas-options).

 #### defaultResolver